microsoft/vscode-python-devicesimulator/README.md

   - Light sensor
   - Motion sensors
   - Acceleration detection
-  - Board shake detection
+  - device shake detection
   - Temperature sensor
   - 7 Capacitive Touch sensors

-Some functionalities available on the board and/or the CPX library are not supported by our Simulator.
+Some functionalities available on the device and/or the CPX library are not supported by our Simulator.
-Code samples using these functionalities can still be deployed to the board using Pacifica:
+Code samples using these functionalities can still be deployed to the device using Pacifica:

 - IR transmitter & Receiver
 - Sound Sensor (microphone)